• Skip to primary navigation

 There is an official American Bantam Association which lists about 70 breeds (with additional color variations under each breed) which are recognized by their organization.
 The ABA sets forth breeds standards and organizes shows for bantams.

-First, since they are smaller, they take up less room.
-Therefore, if you have a situation where space is an issue, you may want to consider bantams chickens.
-Since they are generally ½ - ⅓ the size of standard breeds you can house at least two bantams in the same space that you would need for one standard breed.
+• Space Constraints - if you have limited space, you may want to consider bantams chickens.
+Since they are generally ยฝ - โ…“ the size of standard breeds you can house at least two bantams in the same space that you would need for one standard breed.

-Bantams, being smaller, also will consume less feed.
-This means that you can have the same number of chickens in a smaller space and feed them less.
+• Feed Savings - they will consume less feed.
+This means that the cost to feed these chickens is a lot less than their full sized counterparts.
 If you ferment their feed, they will consume even less!

 Really, bantam chickens are good for all the same things that all backyard chickens are.
 They just do it on a smaller scale.